cmorman89/nyx-engine/README.md

 See the [LICENSE](LICENSE) file or visit [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) for more information.

 ### Commercial Use
-For commercial licensing, please contact [Your Email/Website].
+For commercial licensing, please contact nyx-engine@cmorman.com.